 Web Page Speed: For a couple of years now, page speed has become a ranking factor.
 What is more, its value to the SERP positions on your web is only rising higher each year.

 The reaction to that is yes, it does.
-Pages that load slowly are penalized by Google and other search engines, but most significantly, consumers do so.
-They stop visiting, they bounce, and they’re not buying.
+Pages that load slowly are penalized by Google and other search engines, but most significantly, by the consumers.
+They stop visiting or even if they visit, they bounce, and they’re not buying from you.

-If your website loads slowly, you’ll miss out on revenue and traffic.
+If your website loads slowly, you’ll miss out heavily on revenue and traffic.

-Thankfully, it’s not that difficult to improve.
-To make your site load faster and boost traffic and search engine results, there are several tools, tips, and tricks you can use.
+Thankfully, it’s not that difficult to improve your page speed.
+To make your site load faster and boost traffic and organic search engine results, there are several tools, tips, and tricks you can use.

 You will discover the meaning of web load time today and just what you can do with it.

-So, let’s talk about what Web Page Speed refers to.
+So, let’s talk about what exactly Web Page Speed refers to.